-A Commitment to an Evolving, Developing Organization
+An Evolving, Developing Organization

 SNL is a continuously evolving organization, open and responsive to the emerging educational needs of individuals and groups in a constantly changing world.
 SNL’s response includes ongoing research in effective teaching, mentoring, and assessment, resulting in imaginative design of programs, structures, systems, courses, and materials.

-A Commitment to Community in Service of Learning
+Community in Service of Learning

 SNL students, faculty, and staff work and learn in a community that fosters the mutual regard and support necessary for learning.
 Individuals creatively address challenges caused by multiple locations, asynchronicity, and varying areas and levels of knowledge.
 Members commit themselves to the Vincentian personal regard for the dignity of individuals, respectfully dealing with conflict, setting goals that benefit individuals as well as DePaul and its urban and global communities, and celebrating achievements.